 Make sure to take a look at the fire action notice in your building.
-Fire Action Notices provide instruction on what to do in the event of a fire and what procedures to follow.
+Fire action notices provide instruction on what to do in the event of a fire and what procedures to follow.
+Fire exit signs direct you to the shortest exit route available in the event of an emergency.